Forza Horizon Hub

 Drift tuning basics

 Gearing matters too.
-Keep the car in its power band through second and third gear, where most drift zones live.
+Keep the car in its power band through second and third gear, where most drift zones live, so you are never caught off boost mid-slide.
+The tuning calculator gives you a drift-oriented starting point, and the tuning guide explains why each change works so you can adjust to taste.

 Frequently asked